Eurovision

 Here’s the thing: I was at Eurovision.
 I had tickets for events every evening.
 I was busy doing Eurovision activities literally day and night – I couldn’t possibly have squeezed more Eurovision into my time there… and yet I still felt a huge pang of FOMO when I saw a friend was in Liverpool doing completely other things I didn’t realise were even happening.
 Lesson learned: you cannot possibly do everything.
 You cannot possibly know of and hear about everything that is happening.
 You will miss things.
 And that is fiiiiiiiiiine.

-So, I hope this post has left you feeling a bit more prepared about what to expect from attending your first live (or rehearsal) Eurovision.
-I had the most amazing time, I will definitely be trying to get some tickets for Finland Sweden 2024.
-(SPOILER ALERT: I did indeed get tickets.)
+So, I hope this post has left you feeling a bit more prepared about what to expect from attending your first live (or rehearsal) Eurovision and I hope it goes to show how different the experience can be depending on the host city.

 However for me, the Grand Final is always something that I will want to watch on TV.
 I like the tradition of having a small flat party and watching the final in a big group.